How to Build Your Customer Support Team with the Help of Teamwork Desk

 Building it into every conversation.
 Tie everything back to your mission, whether it’s a hiring decision, a new feature or a new soda machine for the office.
 Bringing the mission into the everyday conversation will help employees keep the big picture in mind.

 New York’s famous Morton’s Steakhouse has a reputation for incredible customer service, and it all started with a clear mission statement: always exceed customers’ expectations.
 When Peter Shankman tweeted at the company to ask for a steak delivered to the airport, he never expected one of the servers to arrive with his made-to-order meal in hand only 30 minutes later.
 Even though Arnie Morton came up with this mission almost a century ago, all current employees are still living it.
 While this example is extreme, it shows how a customer-facing role can communicate the long-term mission of the company when it’s passed down.
 If you clarify and unite your team behind one mission, customers will learn about it at their first encounter with your brand.
+Remote call center company Cloudtalk advises that you should ensure "every new employee gets familiar with the company’s mission, values, policy and key functions of the customer support team".

 2. Understand What Customer Support Means